 Professor of Law, Vanderbilt University

-Vanderbilt University provides financing as a founding partner associated with the Conversation US.
+Vanderbilt University provides financing as a founding partner for the Conversation US.

 The discussion UK gets funding from all of these organisations